CSUN-COMP-490-Team-KBBQ/wya/README.md

 `npm install react --workspace=web`

 This command will only be installed on the for the `web` app, you can verify this by checking that directory's `package.json`.
-You can further extend this to other npm scripts for testing, building, linting, etc.

-Here are a couple more examples:
+### Executing npm scripts

-- `npm run test` : This command will run tests across all workspaces
+Similar to `npm install` executing npm scripts like build, test, lint, can all be executed at the root level in order to run the npm script across all `apps` and `packages`, ie., running `npm run build` will build all `apps` and `packages`.

-- `npm run test -w web` : This command will only run tests for the `web` app. _Note the alias for --workspace as -w_
+In addition to this you can also execute commands within the scope of a workspace with a flag similar to the `--workspace` flag.
+If you made changes to `apps/web` and wanted to build all the related `packages` then you would execute the command: `npm run build -- --scope=web`.
+This will build all `packages` that `apps/web` relies on first before building `apps/web`.